Adroiti/docs-for-code-review-tools/RuboCop/Rails-ApplicationRecord.md

-Pattern: Rails/ApplicationRecord
+Pattern: Model not deriving from `ApplicationRecord`

 Issue: -

 ## Description

-This cop checks that models subclass ApplicationRecord with Rails 5.0.
+This cop checks that models subclass `ApplicationRecord` with Rails 5.0.

 ### Example